ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

     -  Select **added clouduser** as the Environment

-    - Select the region where the VSI must be provisioned
+    - Select the region where the virtual server instance must be provisioned

     - Subnet name and VPC name are optional.
-If entered, these would be default names for the VPC and Subnet during the provision of the VSI
+If entered, these would be default names for the VPC and Subnet during the provision of the virtual server instance

     - Click **Add Host**, (the plus icon in left top corner of the window)